-They will have the latest technological devices to help locate fish under the ice, saving you from wasting hours at a time checking each hole you have made in the hopes of finding some movement.
-It also requires a lot of moving around even when you are trying to get a catch, as activity is minimal due to the fish underneath the ice being sluggish.
+They will have the latest technological devices to help locate fish under the ice, saving you from wasting hours at a time checking each hole you have cut in the hopes of finding some movement.
+It also requires a lot of moving around even when you are trying to get a catch, as the activity is minimal due to the fish underneath the ice being sluggish.

 Most people will not have the necessary equipment or expertise for ice fishing, making hiring a guide even more reasonable.
-With plenty of rods, reels and electronic equipment for detection, all you need to really bring is your lucky lure.
+With plenty of rods, reels, and electronic equipment for detection, all you need to really bring is your lucky lure.
 A Lake Winnipeg ice fishing guide can also explain the different techniques required to catch that trophy Walleye.

 Also looking for Guide tips for Big Windy! possible suggestions of time of year as well, Jan or March? starting my research now and planning for next season. plus any recommendations for lodging or hotels would be appreciated.
 Thanks in advance.
 Jeremy